Russia's Lavrov in Iran to discuss nuclear deal, cooperation | Headlines

 Russia's Lavrov in Iran to discuss nuclear deal, cooperation

+While Moscow is challenging Western sanctions over Ukraine, Tehran's clerical rulers have been struggling to keep Iran's economy afloat because of U.S. sanctions that were reimposed after Washington exited Tehran's nuclear deal in 2018.
 "During Lavrov's visit, Iran's 2015 nuclear deal, boosting bilateral and energy cooperation, as well as international and regional issues will be discussed," Iranian state media reported.
-Iranian State TV showed Lavrov meeting Iran's hardline President Ebrahim Raisi, but gave no details.

 - Country: